vitoralm/pytest-playwright-tests/README.md

 This project use Allure Report, so in order to view results you should install `allure` CLI, please view `https://allurereport.org/docs/install-for-macos/`

-Install poetry using `pipx install poetry using pipx`
+Install poetry using `pipx install poetry`

 View official docs for more details
 - https://pipx.pypa.io/stable/installation/